• Home

 6. Ground Black Pepper - Try using freshly cracked black pepper to season the dish.

-See the recipe card below for exact ingredient quantities and instructions.
+👉🏾 See the recipe card below for exact quantities and full instructions.

 Variations for Crockpot Black Eyed Peas

-I love this recipe as is but here are some variations you could make up:
+I love this recipe as is, but here are some variations you could make up:

 Add some spice: I love a good spicy dish.
 Here are some ideas: